bford/cofo/README.md

 This section discusses some practices and suggestions for such common-case uses of blobs, without in any way intending to restrictive or prescriptive.
-If this blog post constituted a standard, then this section would be non-normative.

 ### Integer blobs